- We advise you to exercise normal safety precautions in Uruguay.

 It is important to consider your physical and mental health before travelling overseas.
 We encourage you to consider having vaccinations before you travel.
 At least eight weeks before you depart, make an appointment with your doctor or travel clinic for a basic health check-up, and to discuss your travel plans and any implications for your health, particularly if you have an existing medical condition.
 The World Health Organization (WHO) provides information for travellers and our health page also provides useful information for travellers on staying healthy.

-The standard of medical facilities provided in private hospitals in major urban centres is reasonable; however, facilities in the rest of the country can be very limited.
+The standard of medical facilities provided in private hospitals in major urban centres is reasonable; however, facilities in the rest of the country can be limited.
 Treatment at private clinics and hospitals is expensive.
 Hospitals often require upfront payment or confirmation of medical insurance prior to commencing treatment, including emergency care.